jafossum/ArduinoLibraries/README.md

 This will be used together with **JAF_FrequencyScheduler** in a set frequency to set PWM signals to ESCs connected to defined pins.

+## JAF_Watchdog

+Library that wraps the default *<avr/wdt.h>* Watchdog lib for Arduino.
+This is for easyer extension on Watchdog functionality later.